Search Search

 Possession is not Enjoyment

-The CEO of a large company stepped into his luxury car on the way to an important board meeting.
-Stress already building, he opened his laptop and immersed himself in presentations and projections.
-Somehow work has always been like that.
+The CEO of a large company stepped into his luxury car on the way to the office.

-He asked the driver to switch on some old Hindi music.
+To lighten the mood, he asked the driver to play some old Hindi songs.

 One possessed the car.